uvicwebdev/HackUVic-19s/README.md

 // After committing changes, go to master git checkout master

-// Update local master to references to master git fetch git reset --hard origin/master

-// Rebase your code with master git checkout your-branch-name git rebase origin/master

-// Push changes if you had to rewind your code on top of master git push origin new-branch-name_solving_issue

-// Merge into master
-git checkout master
+// Optional: done if someone has merged code between the creation of the branch and your changes, or
+// you haven't been rebasing your branch.
+These commands updates local master to origin master. git fetchs git reset --hard origin/master git checkout your-branch-name git rebase origin/master         // Takes your changes and puts them on top of any new changes git push origin your-branch-name // Update local branch if you've need needed to recieve changes git checkout master              // Back to master to continue the merge

-git merge --no-ff your-branch-name -m "Merge 'your-branch-name'" git push origin :your-branch-name
+// Merge your branch from master git merge --no-ff your-branch-name -m "Merge 'your-branch-name'" git push origin master

-// Optional: clean up your branches by deleting them git branch -d your-branch-name
+// Optional: clean up your branches by deleting them (on git, then locally) git push origin :your-branch-name // Double check master is OK before net step git branch -d your-branch-name
 ```